-Receive and action complaints made through all contact methods including letter, email, in person, phone, social media message and via our webpage.
+Receive and action complaints and compliments made through all contact methods including letter, email, in person, phone, social media message and via our webpage.

-Improve information about making complaints, for people who require an interpreter or have additional accessibility needs.
+Improve information about providing feedback, for people who require an interpreter or have additional accessibility needs and promote alternative options for providing feedback, including the use of third party applications.